LucFrachon/model_predictive_control/project_writeup.md

 # MPC Controller

-Self-Driving Car Nanodegree, Term 2, Project 5
+## Self-Driving Car Nanodegree, Term 2, Project 5

 ## *Luc Frachon, February 2018*

 ## Introduction

 This project is the fifth in term 2 of Udacity's Self-Driving Car Nanodegree.
-It implements a Model Predictive Controller to drive a simulated car around a 3D track (simulator provided by Udacity and build using the Unity game engine).
+It implements a Model Predictive Controller to drive a simulated car around a 3D track (simulator provided by Udacity and built using the Unity game engine).

 ## 1. Controller description